The Course Notes provide detailed information and background for the Adventure Consultants Backcountry Skiing Courses.

 We place emphasis on providing nutritious meals and a good supply of snack food throughout the trip.
 If you have any special dietary requirements, please advise us at the time of registration.
 For special diets such as vegan and gluten/dairy free we will call you to discuss your needs and how this will work in the group cooking situation.

-Adventure Consultants will provide food awhile the course is running which is from 8.30am on Day 1 until 5.00pm on Day 5 (Day 7 on the 7 day course).
+Adventure Consultants will provide food while the course is running which is from 8.30am on Day 1 until 5.00pm on Day 4.
 All food outside this time will be at your expense.

 Wanaka has a range of accommodation from backpackers, youth hostels, motels, and hotels to luxury lodges.
 We are happy to assist with your accommodation arrangements.

-For overnights in Fox Glacier and Aoraki Mount Cook villages you will be accommodated in dormitory style Alpine Club huts and in Wanaka in dormitory style backpackers with shared bathroom facilities.
+For overnights in Wanaka, you will stay in dormitory-style backpackers with shared bathroom facilities.
 You may decide to upgrade to single accommodations in Wanaka at your own expense, should you require.

 Clothing & Equipment